What is a parish council?

 Annual Parish Meeting

 All Parish and Town Councils throughout England are required by law to hold an annual parish meeting between 1st March and the 1st June (inclusive).
-The Annual Parish Meeting is a meeting of all the local government electors for the Paris, it is NOT a Meeting of the Parish Council.
-Anyone may attend but only registered electors of Pucklechurch Parish may speak and vote.
+The Annual Parish Meeting is a meeting of all the local electors of the Parish, it is NOT a Meeting of the Parish Council.
+Anyone may attend but only registered electors of Pucklechurch Parish may speak and vote on any parish topics.

 A written record of the meeting is published on the website.